CumulusNetworks/docs/content/sonic-202012/Monitoring-and-Troubleshooting/_index.md

 {{%notice tip%}}

-On Mellanox switches, the system dump also includes the SDK dump, firmware trace and MST (Mellanox Software Tools) dump.
+On NVIDIA Spectrum switches, the system dump also includes the SDK dump, firmware trace and MST (Mellanox Software Tools) dump.

 {{%/notice%}}